-2016 was the fourth consecutive year in which fatalities rose relative to the previous year (281 compared to 278 in 2015).
-However, serious injuries dropped from 1499 in 2015 to 1477 in 2016.
-This means that overall severe crashes decreased by 19 from 2015 to 2016.
-5-year rolling averages for both fatalities and serious injuries have risen slightly each year for the past three years.
-The fatal and serious injury rates both decreased slightly for 2016 relative to 2015.
-The rolling 5-year average for fatality rate has held constant for the past 4 years, while the 5-year average for serious injuries has been rising slightly each year since 2013.
+2017 resulted in a drop in fatalities relative to the previous two years (273 compared to 281 in 2016 and 278 in 2015).
+Serious injuries also dropped from 1477 in 2016 to 1453 in 2017.
+The overall severe crashes decreased by 32 from 2016 to 2017.
+The 5-year rolling average for both fatalities and serious injuries have risen slightly each year for the past four years.
+The fatal and serious injury rates continued to decrease in 2017 relative to 2016 and 2015.
+The serious injury rate for 2017 is at its lowest level since 2011.
+The rolling 5-year average for fatality rate increased slightly from 2016, while the 5-year average for serious injuries decreased.

-The severe crash trends show that we still have work to do to reduce fatalities and serious injuries.
+The reduction in severe crashes over the past two years is encouraging but we still have work to do to reduce fatalities and serious injuries.
 We are experiencing significant increases in vehicle-miles traveled each year and that is part of our challenge since exposure is a large factor in crash risk.
 However, we remain committed to finding ways to apply our HSIP resources to the best locations where improvements give us the best chance of reducing fatal and serious injury crashes.